How you can contribute

 Many contributors simply enjoy sharing their work.
 Knowing that your resource is being used in colleges and classrooms across the UK and beyond can give you quite a buzz!
 I hope that the new comment facility will prompt other users to leave thanks and feedback.

-- The standard resource credit line (this appears at the bottom of every page of your resource when published) is: This resource kindly contributed by NAME, INSTITUTION but some contributors prefer not to include their college or institution.
+- The standard resource credit line (this appears at the bottom of every page or screen of your resource when published) is: This resource kindly contributed by NAME, INSTITUTION but some contributors prefer not to include their college or institution.

 - Please use Contact if you have any worries or queries about contributing resources or if you do not wish to have the standard credit line on your resource.